 My dad’s an RAF engineer, my uncles are all various service engineers, so I kind of grew into it and enjoyed it.
 I took my A-levels early, started my degree a year early – mechanical engineering at Loughborough, and I loved it.
 There I did a masters and then dabbled in the army, but it wasn’t for me.

-I was actually going to go into design but then when I did my placement year at MITIE my mentor pushed me into the deep end with a project management role, having to install 52 plant rooms at the University of Sussex.
+I was actually going to go into design but then when I did my placement year my mentor pushed me into the deep end with a project management role, having to install 52 plant rooms at the University of Sussex.

 If you’d asked me at 17 whether I wanted to be a building services engineer, I’d have asked “What is that?!”, I had always wanted to be a mechanical engineer.
 But now, at 34, I absolutely love it, and I wouldn’t change it for the world.

 What are some of the most prestigious projects that you’ve worked on?

 Do you know the massive illuminated signage at HSBC in Canary Wharf?
 I was up there managing the installation of 6 AHUs when the client requested that we assist them with the lighting installation due to issues with their existing contractor, that was a very tricky piece of engineering, especially as it was electrical!